Tracking-the-trackers/websci-2019/index.md

 ## Solid Tutorial @ WebSci 2019
+Solid was created by the inventor of the World Wide Web, Sir Tim Berners-Lee.
+Its mission is to reshape the web as we know it.
+Solid will foster a new breed of applications with capabilities above and beyond anything that exists today.

+Solid empowers users and organizations to separate their data from the applications that use it.
+It allows people to look at the same data with different apps at the same time.
+It opens brand new avenues for creativity, problem-solving, and commerce.
+Learn how it came to be.

 ### Introduction to Solid<br> (1:00pm – 2:00pm)
 Understand what Solid is, and how it works through a high-level presentation,